The short answer

 Is the audio free?

-Yes, 30 minutes per day of focus audio is free.
-Pro unlocks unlimited daily listening for $7.99/month with a 3-day free trial.
+Yes.
+You get 30 minutes per day without an account, or 60 minutes per day when signed in.
+Pro unlocks unlimited daily listening for $7.99/month with a 15-day free trial.

 How is this different from lo-fi YouTube streams?